-Gaffney, South Carolina is 29 miles SW of Gastonia, North Carolina (center to center) and 46 miles W of Charlotte, North Carolina. in Cherokee county.
+Gaffney, South Carolina is 29 miles SW of Gastonia, North Carolina (center to center) and 46 miles W of Charlotte, North Carolina in Cherokee county.
 The city is located in Cherokee county and is part of the Greenville - Spartanburg - Anderson metro area.
-The population of Gaffney is 12,968.

-Michael Gaffney, an Irish immigrant, arrived in the early 1800s and opened a lodging house and tavern that were known as "Gaffney's Cross Roads".
+Michael Gaffney, an Irish immigrant, arrived in the early 1800s and opened a lodging house and tavern that were known as "Gaffney's Cross Roads."
 It was strategically located since two major roads - one connecting Charlotte to Georgia, and the other from North Carolina to Charleston - converged at this point.
 Gradually, a community was established and it was named "Gaffney City" in 1872.
 In 1897, it became the seat of Cherokee County.
 Over the years, Gaffney emerged as South Carolina's center for the textile industry.
 Until the 1980s, the city was the major contributor to the county's economy.
-In 2009, a number of residents of Gaffney and the surrounding areas were murdered by a serial killer.

 Gaffney and Nearby Attractions

 - Cowpens National Battlefield

 - Regional Museum of Spartanburg County

 - Croft State Natural Area